30

 Generate an SSH Key Pair

-To generate an SSH key pair, run the following command:
+You can use our given procedure to generate an SSH key pair, so first, run the following command:

 ssh-keygen